-We chatted and played games, while the kids played outside in the crisp air.
+While waiting for dinner we chatted and played games, while the kids (much littler then) played outside in the crisp air.

 We devoured the bread, the pasta, the meatballs, the perfectly dressed bowl of mixed salad greens.
-Armchair Squid’s Wife and I drank almost all the Chianti (wait, was it just me?
-Did I leave any for her?)
-Haley drank all the ginger beer.
+We drank almost all the Chianti (wait, was it just me?) and the kids drank all the ginger beer.

 - 2 medium Cortland apples

 - Wash and peel the apples.
-Slice the apples into quarters, then cut off the seeds and core from each quarter.
+Slice the apples into quarters, then cut away the seeds and core from each quarter.
 Cut the quarters into thin slices.
 Place the slices in a bowl, and then toss them with the lemon juice.
-Cover with plastic wrap and set aside.
+Cover the bowl with plastic wrap and set it aside.

 - Take the pan with dough from the fridge.
 Pour the almond-sugar mixture over the bottom, and use a rubber spatula to gently spread the filling evenly over the bottom.
 Sprinkle the chopped, toasted almonds over the filling.